Narni

-Narni (Narnia) is an ancient hilltown and comune (municipality) of Umbria, in central Italy, with 19,252 inhabitants (2017).
+Narni (Narnia) is an ancient hilltown and comune (municipality) of Umbria, in central Italy.
 At an altitude of 240 m, it overhangs a narrow gorge of the River Nera in the province of Terni.
 It is very close to the geographical centre of Italy.
 There is a stone on the exact spot with a sign in multiple languages.

+Etymology

+Narni, ancient Narnia (Greek: Ναρνία), derived its name from the nearby river Nera (or Nar).
+Before the Roman conquest it appears to have been called Nequinum.

+In the 19th century, the scholar Adone Palmieri attributed the ancient name Nequinum to the Latin nequitia, referring to the supposed ferocity of its early inhabitants.